Sydney 2000

 The first thing I recommend you do is look at the route /map that the cruise will take.
 Most will cover the eastern side of the harbour from Circular Quay to Rose Bay and over towards the heads and head under the bridge to Lavender Bay and over to Darling Harbour.

-What type of harbour cruises are available in Sydney?
+What type of harbour cruises are available?

 There are so many companies and styles of harbour cruises available it makes choosing one a challenging exercise.
 I have taken more of these cruises than I can count, and I have been disappointed more than once, so taking some time to choose a good one is worth it.